Accessing Archive Center Collections

 - Edward S. Curtis photogravure plates and proofs for The North American Indian

 - Hudson Museum/Maine Basketmakers' Alliance video collection

 The Archive Center currently houses tens of thousands of photographic objects (vintage photographs, photographic and photographically derived postcards, photograph albums, lantern slides, film negatives, glass plate negatives, color slides, transparencies, and born digital photographs).
-Of these, a small selection—fewer than two percent—are posted to the NMAI Collections Search site, the Smithsonian Collections Search Center site, or to Flickr Commons.
+Of these, a small selection—fewer than two percent—are posted to NMAI Collections Search, the Smithsonian Collections Search Center site, or to Flickr Commons.
 For access to the NMAI’s extensive photograph collection, please contact email@example.com.

 Research may be conducted at the NMAI Archive Center by appointment only.
 Appointments must be scheduled a minimum of five business days in advance.
 The Archive Center is open for research appointments Monday through Thursday, 9:30 AM to 12 PM and 1 PM to 4:30 PM.

 The Archive Center is located at the NMAI Cultural Resources Center (CRC) in Suitland, Maryland, approximately six miles southeast of the National Mall.
 Free parking is available at the CRC.
 The CRC can also be reached via Metrorail; it is a 10-15 minute walk from the Suitland Station.

 In addition, the Smithsonian operates a free hourly shuttle bus service between the NMAI on the National Mall and the CRC.
 The shuttle bus departs from the museum's entrance on the corner of 4th and Independence Ave (i.e., on the side of the National Air and Space Museum) 10 minutes after the hour and arrives at the CRC 15 minutes later.
 Researchers must have a Smithsonian-issued pass to ride the shuttle; please request one when scheduling your appointment.